 That 2016 Giro win was the beginning of Roglic’s jump to the big stage.
 He set off down the ramp, attacked the take-off table, and spent most of 2018 flexing his power, poise and balance.
 Currently, all eyes are on Roglic and Grand Tour season is approaching.
 Can he stick the landing?

 At the Tour last year he was a climbing revelation, attacking the big three and following all the right wheels.
 He lost a minute in the TTT and – surprisingly – another in the ITT at the race’s end.
 It’s difficult to believe somebody with Roglic’s skillset won’t improve for Grand Tour experience but at 29 years-old he’s taken a strange route to the top.
-It’s for this reason he won’t start the Tour as favourite (currently a distant 14/1) but I think he’ll at least be on the podium in Paris.
+It’s for this reason he may not start either Giro or Tour as favourite but I think we’ll see him on at least the podium this year.